-This article provides an explanation of how to find a missing person.
+This article provides suggestions on how to find a missing person.
 Private investigators called this a missing person investigation.
-If you are looking for someone missing, you’re probably highly stressed out.
-Hopefully, after reading this article, you will have new ideas to help you locate the person you are seeking.
+You’re probably highly stressed out if you are looking for someone missing.
+Hopefully, after reading this article, you will have new ideas to help locate the person you seek.

 What is a Missing Person?

-If a person has been missing for a period of seven years, and there is no evidence to the contrary, a missing person can be declared legally dead.
+If a person has been missing for seven years, and there is no evidence to the contrary, a missing person can be declared legally dead.

 Disappearing Intentionally